 - B – /collections/collection-name/products/product-name

-Content pages on the site also have a /pages/page-name url and blog post pages inherit a similar structure with /blogs/blog-tag/blog-post-title again, not ideal, but certainly not unmanageable.
-You have to structure your ecommerce store’s hierarchy differently to how you typically would.
+Content pages on the site also have a /pages/page-name URL and blog post pages inherit a similar structure with /blogs/blog-tag/blog-post-title again, not ideal, but certainly not unmanageable.
+You have to structure your ecommerce store’s hierarchy differently from how you typically would.

-Image optimisation isn’t perfect with Shopify as images are delivered through their own content delivery network [CDN] so you can’t fully optimise image urls and filenames for the search engines to perfection, but you can control the alt=tags which gives you some ability to optimise images for the search results, not perfect but at least they can be optimised to some extent.
+Image optimization isn’t perfect with Shopify as images are delivered through their own content delivery network [CDN] so you can’t fully optimize image URLs and filenames for the search engines to perfection, but you can control the alt=tags which gives you some ability to optimize images for the search results, not perfect but at least they can be optimized to some extent.

 Metadata & Content Duplication [Filters] – the biggest culprit.

 The ability to ‘filter’ products on a collection page is standard functionality expected on any ecommerce store and is essential for user experience [UX] and conversion rate.
-You would never expect land on a large fashion store’s page for shoes and not be able to filter them down by size, colour, brand and type.
+You would never expect to land on a large fashion store’s page for shoes and not be able to filter them down by size, color, brand, and type.

-This is by far the biggest SEO factor that hinders a Shopify stores’ ability to perform in the search engines.
-A single collection page with no filters has the ability to be optimised to perfection via the Shopify content management system [CMS] no problem at all.
+This is by far the biggest SEO factor that hinders a Shopify store’s ability to perform in the search engines.
+A single collection page with no filters has the ability to be optimized to perfection via the Shopify content management system [CMS] with no problem at all.
 But here’s the problem; major duplication issues arise when product filters are added to collection pages with product tags.

-Standard ‘sort’ filters such as A-Z, Price High to Low are not the issue here as these ‘sort’ query string urls are dealt with by canonicalisation back to the root collection page to avoid duplication issues and penalties.
+Standard ‘sort’ filters such as A-Z, Price High to Low are not the issue here as these ‘sort’ query string URLs are dealt with by canonicalization back to the root collection page to avoid duplication issues and penalties.

-Shopify uses a built-in product ‘tagging’ system to arrange collections of products in filterable results in the sidebar such as size, product type, colour etc. These ‘filter link’ urls are dynamically generated by the platform and aren’t accessible or editable via the Shopify CMS so 1000’s and 1000’s duplication issues occur instantaneously as soon as you start adding filters to your theme, causing major keyword, metadata and content duplication issues.
+Shopify uses a built-in product ‘tagging’ system to arrange collections of products in filterable results in the sidebar such as size, product type, color etc. These ‘filter link’ URLs are dynamically generated by the platform and aren’t accessible or editable via the Shopify CMS so 1000’s and 1000’s duplication issues occur instantaneously as soon as you start adding filters to your theme, causing major keyword, metadata, and content duplication issues.

-Most if not all other alternative, more advanced product Shopify product filter apps in the App Store simply canonical the filter page url back to the collection page parent.
-Yes this solves the issue of duplication, but themes using this method are missing out on 1000’s and 1000’s of additional urls that could be indexed in the search engines driving more traffic and revenue.
+Most if not all other alternatives, more advanced product Shopify product filter apps in the App Store simply canonical the filter page URL back to the collection page parent.
+Yes, this solves the issue of duplication, but themes using this method are missing out on 1000’s and 1000’s of additional URLs that could be indexed in the search engines driving more traffic and revenue.